Mississippi is home to various insects, including a diverse array of wasps.

 The Potter Wasp (Eumenes fraternus) is one of the types of wasps in Mississippi.

-This species can be identified by its dark brown or black body with bright yellow markings on the thorax and legs.
+Its dark brown or black body can identify this species with bright yellow markings on the thorax and legs.

 They also have orange antennae and wings, making them easily distinguishable from other types of wasps.